kwiktec/sendts/README.md

 Astyle is command-line utility and you have to use such options to format:
 ./astyle kwik_udp_send.c -p -c -xC110 -xe -k3

+We reject contributions that aren't being formatted with astyle.